Hands-on and comprehensive Medical Assistant Training Program

-Our Medical Assisting program provides students with the skills necessary to perform both front- and back-office functions in a medical setting.
+Our Medical Assistant program provides students with the skills necessary to perform both fronts- and back-office functions in a medical setting.
 Medical assistants’ responsibilities range from front-office work such as appointment setting, telephone usage, insurance billing and coding, and transcribing physician notes, to back-office tasks such as assisting in taking vital signs, administering EKGs, assisting in minor office surgery, performing phlebotomy functions, and other duties associated with assisting medical professionals.
 Depending on the office in which a medical assistant works, they may be responsible for clinical or administrative duties, or a combination of both.

 Ohio Business College’s medical assisting program tailors to your busy schedule.
 We offer flexible class schedules, including day and evening classes, to make it possible to achieve your education on your own terms.

 The Medical Assisting diploma program is accredited by the Commission on Accreditation of Allied Health Education Programs (1361 Park Street, Clearwater, FL 33756) caahep.org, upon the recommendation of the Medical Assisting Education Review Board (MAERB).

 According to the United States Bureau of Labor Statistics, about 62% of medical assistants are employed in physicians’ offices, but many others work in the offices of specialists.

 Learn more about the upcoming start dates.

 As a graduate of OBC’s medical assisting diploma program, you will be able to pursue a job you’re passionate about.
 Explore the following jobs to find out what your future might look like:

 • Podiatry medical assistant jobs

 • OB/GYN medical assistant jobs